kestra-io/docs/content/docs/15.how-to-guides/javascript.md

 ## Handling Metrics

 You can also get [metrics](/docs/developer-guide/scripts/outputs-metrics#outputs-and-metrics-in-script-and-commands-tasks) from your NodeJS code.
-In this example, we can use the `time` module to time the execution time of the function and then pass this to Kestra so it can be viewed in the Metrics tab.
+In this example, we can use the `Date` class to time the execution time of the function and then pass this to Kestra so it can be viewed in the Metrics tab.
 You don't need to modify your flow in order for this to work.

 ```javascript file=public/examples/metrics_nodejs.js
 ```